maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 \- [A Beginner’s Guide to Pairing Fonts][Beginners Guide]

-When selecting font families it's helpful for me to go straight to the Font Stacks Roundup's "[Combinations][Appendix 8 Combos]" section.
-Here designers with typographic knowledge and experience well beyond my own have paired fonts, describe their personality or feel, and more often than not provide samples for you to review and choose from.
+When selecting font families it's helpful to review the Font Stacks Roundup's "[Combinations][Appendix 8 Combos]" section.
+Here designers with substantial typographic knowledge and experience have paired fonts, described their personalities or feel, and provide samples to review and choose from.

-There are a few Google Web Fonts pairing ideas in the starter styles to try:
+A few Google Web Fonts pairing ideas derived from articles in Appendix 8 can be found in the starter styles:

 - [_define.sass][]
 - [_head.html.haml][]

 ### Step 4: Choose a Typeface

-With Step 1 through 3 behind us, and the predefined fonts in our starter styles, the next step in the process is to actually choose something, and give it a test drive.
+Finally, choose a typeface and give it a test drive.
 Here are some screenshots of different font ideas for View Thought:
 <br>
 <br>
 <br>
 ![][fonts]
 <br>
 <br>
 As you can see, choosing fonts is a practice in trial and error.
-In Appendix 10 in the section entitled "[Choosing Typeface Articles][Appendix 10]," I list different articles that might help you frame the context of your decision making process.
+In Appendix 10, in the section entitled "[Choosing Typeface Articles][Appendix 10]," I list different articles that might help you frame the context of your decision making process.

 ### Step 5: Define Fallbacks (Font Stacks)

 Finally, once you choose your fonts it's good practice to also define fallback fonts.
-Together your chosen font and its fallbacks are a font stack; a listing of several different fonts.

-The reason we define a font stack is to make sure similar substitute fonts are available for devices that do not carry the font family you wish to use.
+Together your chosen font and its fallbacks are a "font stack"; a listing of several different fonts.
+Font stacks  provide substitute fonts for devices that do not carry the font family you wish to use.
 For example:

     Arial, "Helvetica Neue", Helvetica, sans-serif